Knee cartilage damage

 To manage pain and swelling in the days immediately after an injury:

-- ice your knee two to three times a day, for 20 mins at a time
+- Ice your knee two to three times a day, for 20 minutes at a time.

-One of our physiotherapists can also give you exercises to help regain motion and build up muscle strength around the knee.
+One of our physiotherapists can also give you exercises to help regain motion and build up muscle strength and flexibility around the knee.

 If your cartilage damage is severe or not responding to physiotherapy, your orthopaedic surgeon might recommend surgery.

-Open surgery – in some cases, your surgeon will operate by making a larger incision to open up the entire knee joint.
+- Open surgery – In some cases, your surgeon will operate by making a larger incision to open up the entire knee joint and repair the cartilage using autograft, allograft, scaffolds, and/or chondroplasty.